Rokasl/CS408_project/report/source/12_chapter_5.md

 of the command on the "ready" argument list and will try to apply it by calling "argRight" helper function, which in turn will call "apply" helper function if there are no waiting resumptions.

-#### Posible improvement

-To store stack frames in chunks of frames, where only the top frame of a given chunk could potentially handle a command.
-This would skip checking all frames, which tags are not equal to "arg", therefore improving performance.

 ### Helper functions